African Swine Fever (ASF) is a highly contagious viral disease of domestic and wild pigs.

 There is a risk of it being introduced to Australia in imported pig products.

-African Swine Fever recently detected in Europe and China
+African Swine Fever detected in Europe and Asia

 Reminders for pig owners - pigs must not be fed swill